View

 ];

-Example of Native PHP Template Engine
+Native PHP Template Engine Example

-Create a file app/controller/UserController.php as follows:
+Create the file app/controller/UserController.php as follows:

 <?php